thaboxan/Portfolio_/README.md

 ## Project Overview

 This project is a personal web portfolio showcasing my front-end development skills, projects, and professional experience.
-It includes sections for personal information, portfolio, skills, experience, and education.
+It includes sections for personal information, portfolio, skills and education.

 ## Table of Contents